Making Movies and Working with STK Models

 2. Field of view

-Screen size is on the 3D Graphics - Window Properties page.
-You can choose one of the predefined window sizes from the drop-down, or you can define a custom window size.
-For desktop presentations, we recommend using 1280 x 720.
+Screen size is on the Window Properties page of the 3D Graphics window properties.
+You can choose one of the predefined window sizes from the drop-down menu, or you can define a custom window size.
+For desktop presentations, use 1280 x 720.

-1. Return to the 3D Graphics Windows properties.
+1. Return to the 3D Graphics window properties.

 2. Select the Windows Properties page.